sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 #### Vert.x Redis

-Vert.x-redis allows data to be saved, retrieved, searched for, and deleted in a Redis asynchronously.
+Vert.x-redis allows data to be saved, retrieved, searched for, and deleted in a Redis **asynchronously**.
 To use the Vert.x Redis client, we should add the following dependency to the *dependencies* section of `build.gradle`:

 ```gradle
 compile 'io.vertx:vertx-redis-client:3.2.1'